Blueprint Digital NHS WalesSystem TrapsSuccess to the Successful

 Two tiers operate at DHCW.
-Loyalists accumulate authority, professorships, inside access, and the credentialing afforded by UWTSD Professor of Practice titles.
+Loyalists accumulate authority, promotions, and inside access.
 Technical staff accumulate exits.
 Every promotion strengthens the loyalist tier; every departure strengthens the loyalist tier's relative weight; the gap compounds.
 The trap is reinforcing: the more successful the loyalist tier becomes, the more selection pressure favours the next loyalist hire, and the further the technical capability degrades.

 What is the ‘success to the successful’ trap at DHCW?